Meet the team

 Tara is a proud Aussie who has lived in the UK for 25 years, loves all sport, mostly cricket, tennis and rugby.

-We have a team of counsellors – all of whom are specialists in supporting young people.
+We currently have a team of 11 professional counsellors – all of whom are specialists in working with and supporting young people.

 Meet the team: Our Youth Panel